harvesthq/Sidetap/README.md

 - ``grunt`` or ``grunt build``: build the css & js files
 - ``grunt watch``: build the css & js files whenever the less or coffee files change

+##Reporting Issues & Contributing

+We welcome your input, but strongly encourage you to read Nicolas Gallagher's excellent [issue guidelines](https://github.com/necolas/issue-guidelines/blob/master/README.md) before filing an issue or opening a pull request.
+While these are guidelines are his projects specifically, they would serve as an excellent guide for contributing to any open source project.

 ##Development Roadmap

 As with any software project, there's always room for improvement.
 These are some of the things we'd like to get added to Sidetap in the future.